zhouyu0/note/english/day_100/day_16.md

 47. What would we think of a person who invades our personal space according to the author?
-A

 A) They are aggressive.